Money BasicsManaging Money

 Why you need an emergency fund in the Philippines

-If there’s one thing the global pandemic has made very clear, it’s that nothing in life is certain.
+If there’s one thing the last decade has made very clear, it’s that nothing in life is certain.
 Whatever you have today can be taken away from you tomorrow, whether it’s your job, your house, your health, or your savings.
-Having an emergency fund played a big role in the current pandemic.
-But what is it and how do you save for it?

 What is an emergency fund?